JohnsMTCOTest/FuneralPlanning/replit.md

-# Planning Your Funeral: Web Guide
+# Thoughtful Choice

 ## Overview

-A single-page, static website that provides a comprehensive, accessible guide for first-time funeral planners.
+A single-page, static website that provides a comprehensive, accessible guide for end-of-life planning.
 The application walks users through ceremony options, disposition methods, memorialization ideas, and includes practical guidance and checklists.
 Built as a simple HTML/CSS project with no build tools or backend dependencies, optimized for clarity and ease of reading.

-**Purpose**: Demystify funeral planning for individuals with no prior knowledge by presenting complex options in plain language with clear comparisons and considerations.
+**Purpose**: Help individuals make informed, meaningful decisions about their final arrangements by presenting options in plain, compassionate language.

 ## User Preferences